 - White collar crimes

 Lee also handles appeals, § 2255 motions, and habeas corpus petitions for post-conviction relief.
 He is a member of the Criminal Justice Act Panel for the United States Court of Appeals for the Sixth Circuit, and regularly represents indigent defendants in criminal appeals.
 He has briefed a number of petitions for a writ of certiorari to the United States Supreme Court.

-An example of his recent success in the criminal arena was his representation of a defendant who was federally charged with participating in a carfentanil conspiracy that resulted in an overdose death.
-The potentially applicable mandatory minimum sentence was life imprisonment.
-Due to his adept management of the case, the indictment was dismissed.
+Representation of a defendant who was federally charged in a carfentanil conspiracy that resulted in an overdose death.
+The mandatory minimum sentence was life imprisonment.
+Due to Lee’s adept management of the case and the filing of several key defensive motions, the charge against his client was dismissed.